benc-uk/food-truck/README.md

 │   ├── data     - Data layer for calling SQLite
 │   └── trucks   - Truck API and service
 ├── scripts      - Some helper scripts
-├── tests        - Reserved for API & performance tests
 └── web
     └── client   - The application frontend source code
 ```

-# 🌐 API
+# 🌐 REST API

-See the [API documentation](./api/) for full information about the API(s)
+See the [API documentation](./api/) for full information about the food truck API(s)

+To aid development work and testing a REST API file is provided `api/test-api.http` this requires the [REST Client extension for VSCode](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) and allows for making test calls to the API from within VSCode

 ## Other Endpoints